Ajmal Kasab: Involvement in 2008 Mumbai attacks

-The D B Marg police had received a message from police control at about 10 pm, that two heavily armed men had gunned down commuters at CST.
-15 policemen from D B Marg were sent to Chowpatty to set up a double barricade on Marine Drive.
+The D B Marg police station had received a message from police control room at about 10 pm, that two heavily armed men had gunned down commuters at CST.
+15 policemen from D B Marg were sent to Chowpatty to set up a double barricade roadblock on Marine Drive.
 The Škoda reached Chowpatty and halted 40 to 50 feet from the barricade.
-It reversed and attempted a U-turn.
-A shootout ensued and Khan was killed.
-Kasab lay motionless playing dead.
-Assistant sub-inspector Tukaram Omble, armed only with a lathi, charged the vehicle, being shot five times.
+The police officers at the roadblock ordered Khan and Kasab to exit and surrender, but instead they turned on the windshield wipers and high-beam headlights to prevent any visuals.
+Khan, who was on the driver's seat, reversed slightly and attempted a U-turn to escape, but failed, as the car stopped close to the median, which obstructed them.
+A shootout ensued moment later, and Khan was killed after being shot in the head, while Kasab lay motionless playing dead.
+Assistant Sub-Inspector Tukaram Omble, armed only with a lathi (bamboo stick), charged the vehicle, being shot five times after he opened the passenger door, where Kasab was seated.
 Omble held onto Kasab's weapon, enabling Omble's colleagues to capture Kasab alive.
-Omble died from the bullet wounds.
-A mob gathered and attacked the two terrorists, which was captured on video.
+A former Naik(equivalent of Corporal) in the Indian Army, Omble died from the bullet wounds on the spot.
+A mob of officers gathered and attacked Kasab, which was captured on video.

 Initially, Kasab pretended to be dead, and was being transported to the Nair Hospital when a police officer discovered Kasab was breathing.
-Seeing the mutilated body of another slain terrorist, Kasab begged doctors to put him on saline, saying "I do not want to die".
+Seeing the mutilated body of his partner and slain terrorist Khan, Kasab begged doctors to put him on saline, saying "I do not want to die".
 The doctors who treated Kasab said he had no bullet wounds.

 Kasab told police he was trained to "kill to the last breath".
 Later, after interrogation in the hospital by the police, he said: "Now, I do not want to live", requesting the interrogators kill him for the safety of his family in Pakistan, who could be killed or tortured for his surrender to Indian police.
 (Fidayeen suicide squad terrorists were instructed not to be captured and interrogated, use aliases instead of their real names, and hide their nationality.)
 He is also quoted as saying "I have done right, I have no regrets".
 Reports also surfaced that the group planned to escape safely after the attack.

 Kasab told interrogators that all through the operation, the Lashkar headquarters from Karachi, Pakistan, remained in touch with the group, calling their phones through a voice-over-Internet service.
 Investigators succeeded in reconstructing the group's journey through the Garmin GPS that was found on Kasab.
-An email sent from a group calling itself the Deccan Mujahideen claiming responsibility was traced to a Russian proxy, which was then traced back to Lahore with the help of the FBI.
+An email sent from a group calling itself the Deccan Mujahideen claiming responsibility was traced to a Russian proxy, which was then traced back to Lahore with the help of the Federal Bureau of Investigation (FBI).